Javier Pastore put the visitors ahead in the first half, but an attempted clearance from the Brazilian wound up in his own net in a tense draw.

-Javier Pastore's first league goal of the season, and his first in 1,207 Ligue 1 minutes, put Laurent Blanc's side ahead but they were not able to hang on and record an eighth away win in the league this season.
+Javier Pastore's first league goal of the season, and his first in 1,207 Ligue 1 minutes, put Laurent Blanc's side ahead, but it was not able to hang on and record an eighth away win in the league this season.

-Monaco battled hard and they were level with 16 minutes to go as Thiago Silva put through his own goal.
+Monaco battled hard and was level with 16 minutes to go as Thiago Silva put through his own goal.

 The draw means the gap at the summit remains at five points, with both games between the two sides having ended all square this season.

-PSG, who recalled goalkeeper Salvatore Sirigu, made the perfect start to the match with a goal after just eight minutes.
+PSG, which recalled goalkeeper Salvatore Sirigu, made the perfect start to the match with a goal after just eight minutes.

 Rather than panic after going behind so early, the hosts attacked the league leaders and Emmanuel Riviere had two chances in as many minutes to level.

 The first came after Sirigu had made an excellent save from Lucas Ocampos as the loose ball dropped to the striker, but he was unable to guide his shot toward the open goal, instead firing wide.

 Then, a few moments later, the 23-year-old Riviere wriggled free inside the penalty area only for Thiago Silva to deny him with a perfectly timed challenge.

 Zlatan Ibrahimovic's first sight of goal came in the 16th minute, but he failed to get enough on a Blaise Matuidi cross, and seven minutes later his swerving free kick was pushed wide by Danijel Subasic.

 Pastore should have doubled his tally, and his side’s advantage, just after the half-hour mark when he was superbly found by Marco Verratti.
 The 24-year-old scooted past Eric Abidal but rather than find Ibrahimovic, he went for goal and fired wide.